 If you're sweating over why your scalp's oil production is in overdrive, consider your habits.
 Do you unconsciously fiddle with your 'do?
 Maybe, you're using the wrong kind of shampoo and conditioner?
-If you're wondering how to get rid of oily hair, team VEGAMOUR spoke with a slew of experts, swept away the myths and pulled together the tips that will bring your hair back to wellness.
+If you're wondering how to get rid of oily hair, team VEGAMOUR spoke with experts, swept away the myths and figured out what you can do to get rid of greasy hair ASAP.

 What Causes Greasy Hair?

 Oily hair can quickly lead to a bad hair day.
 And what can stem from a bad hair day?
 Usually a touch of low self-esteem.
 Fortunately, with some targeted products, a little more knowledge, and some new habits, you can get to grips with your oily scalp.

 Knowing your hair type is a good start.
 If you have fine, straight hair, you could experience more noticeable sebum production.
 Though sebum is considered our skin's natural moisturizer, it can lead to greasy hair when too much is secreted.
 Without waves or texture breaking up the oil as the sebum travels down the straight hair shaft, your locks could start looking lank.
 Of course, those with curly, coarser hair can struggle with an oily scalp too.